Bh4vay/ComputerVision-Basics/README.md

 OpenCV Basics<br>
 Welcome to my OpenCV Basics repository!
 Here, I've documented some of my basic OpenCV projects where I explore fundamental functionalities such as drawing, image reading, manipulation, and webcam capturing. <br>

-Table of Contents:
+Table of Contents:<br>
-Introduction
+- Introduction<br>
-Projects
+- Projects<br>
 1. Drawing
 2. Image Reading
 3. Image Manipulation
 4. Webcam Capturing

-Introduction
+Introduction<br>
 OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library.
-This repository serves as a playground for me to experiment with basic OpenCV functionalities and document my learning process.
+This repository serves as a playground for me to experiment with basic OpenCV functionalities and document my learning process.<br><br>

-Projects
+Projects<br>
 1. Drawing
 In this project, I demonstrate basic drawing functions provided by OpenCV, such as drawing lines, circles, rectangles, and text on images.